MansiBhatt12/LinuxTask-2/README.md

 3. Make sure to replace the password of root "-ptest" and the path "/home/varun/LinuxTask/script_name.sh" with the actual path to your backup script.
 Additionally, ensure that the script has the   necessary permissions to be executed "chmod +x filename".
 4. Open a terminal or SSH into your Linux server.
-5. Open the cron configuration file: sudo crontab -e If this is your first time setting up cron jobs, you might be prompted to select an editor.
+5. Open the cron configuration file: sudo crontab -e
+6. If this is your first time setting up cron jobs, you might be prompted to select an editor.
 Choose your preferred editor (e.g., nano, vim) and proceed.
-6. Add a new cron job entry with the desired schedule and command:
-   To schedule a backup script to run every day at 10 PM, add the following line to your cron table:
-   '''  0 22 * * * /bin/bash /home/varun/LinuxTask/script_name.sh  '''
+7. Add a new cron job entry to schedule a backup script to run every day at 10 PM, add the following line to your cron table: ''' 0 22 * * * /bin/bash /home/varun/LinuxTask/script_name.sh '''
-   Adjust the schedule and command according to your requirements and path of directory.
+8. Adjust the schedule and command according to your requirements and path of directory.
-7. Save the changes and exit the editor.
+9. Save the changes and exit the editor.
-8. The cron job will now run automatically based on the specified schedule.
+10. The cron job will now run automatically based on the specified schedule.
-9. The backup script "script_name.sh" will now be executed and automatically detect the OS architecture either it is Ubuntu or RHEL, install MySQL, create the database, insert data, take a backup, and create a tar file in the /tmp directory every day at 10 PM according to the system's time.
+11. The backup script "script_name.sh" will now be executed and automatically detect the OS architecture either it is Ubuntu or RHEL, install MySQL, create the database, insert data, take a backup, and create a tar file in the /tmp directory every day at 10 PM according to the system's time.